 Developed with the Shanghai Institute of Science for Science, this report features 52 international experts' opinions on AI governance.

 Report developed by 50 experts from 44 institutions, including AI scientists, academic researchers, industry representatives, policy experts, and others.

 This peer reviewed paper sketches a blueprint of such institutions.

 Short paper surveying how an AI mega-project could be established in a timely manner in the European Union.

 A popular article on AI usage in mental health practice on the World Economic Forum's Agenda which discusses promising directions towards early detection

 This document serves as a short overview of the Policy and Investment Recommendations for Trustworthy AI.

 This is a partial overview of the Coordinated Plan on AI that I have cut down, re-structured and edited to highlight the aspects that I am most excited about.

-My take-aways are that the document is: very aligned with European Commission’s AI strategy and the Digital Day Declaration - strong focus on knowledge transfer (connecting R&D&I with economy and industry).
-There is a focus on building AI clusters, research orgs etc. (beginning with FR collab.); AI for benefit of society (w. mention of a variety of typical european values); and focus on AI impact on employment (incl. re-/up-skilling, adding AI to several subject courses).
+The reviewed document is: very aligned with European Commission’s AI strategy and the Digital Day Declaration - strong focus on knowledge transfer (connecting R&D&I with economy and industry).